-Which also include practical questions such as ‘what’s your preferred location?’ will be followed by a more interactive style of test designed to assess your judgement, commercial decision-making and problem-solving skills.
+You will complete some practical questions such as 'what’s your preferred location?’ which will be followed by an interactive style of test designed to assess your judgement, commercial decision-making and problem-solving skills.

 Lights, camera, action.
 This is your golden opportunity to showcase your knowledge of Aldi and brilliant leadership skills.

 You’ll be invited to an interview with a Store Operations Director at the nearest Regional Distribution Centre.
 After that you’ll take part in the ‘Aldi Experience’ in store, where you’ll get the chance to observe the different tasks you would be expected to complete in the role.